projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 The workflow can be summarized as:

-1. vhost device init.
-Vhost proxy creates two eventfd for ioeventfd and irqfd.
+1. The vhost device initializes.
+The vhost proxy creates two eventfds for ioeventfd and irqfd.
-2. pass ioeventfd to vhost kernel driver.
+2. The vhost proxy passes the ioeventfd to the vhost kernel driver.
-3. pass ioevent fd to HSM driver
+3. The vhost proxy passes the ioeventfd to the HSM driver.
-4. User VM FE driver triggers ioreq and forwarded to Service VM by hypervisor
+4. The User VM FE driver triggers an ioreq, which is forwarded through the hypervisor to the Service VM.
-5. ioreq is dispatched by HSM driver to related HSM client.
+5. The HSM driver dispatches the ioreq to the related HSM client.
-6. ioeventfd HSM client traverses the io_range list and find corresponding eventfd.
+6. The ioeventfd HSM client traverses the io_range list and finds the corresponding eventfd.
-7. trigger the signal to related eventfd.
+7. The ioeventfd HSM client triggers the signal to the related eventfd.

 Irqfd Implementation
 ~~~~~~~~~~~~~~~~~~~~